deskjet/chiptune.js/README.md

 # Chiptune.js

+## I highly recomend using [chiptune2.js](https://github.com/deskjet/chiptune2.js) which fixes some important issues with this project.

 This is a javascript library that can play module music files.
 It is based on the [libxmp](https://github.com/cmatsuoka/libxmp) C library.
 To translate libxmp into Javascript [emscripten](https://github.com/kripken/emscripten) was used.
 Audio output is implemented with the Web Audio API as specified by W3C.

 ## Features